-- 1. Available Screening Technology: Sensitive, specific and timely tests are available that can be adapted to mass screening. - 2.
-Diagnostic Testing and Treatment Available: Accurate diagnostic tests, medical expertise, and effective treatment are available for evaluation and care of all infants identified with the condition. - 3.
-Prevention Potential and Medical Rationale: The newborn identification of the condition allows early diagnosis and intervention.
-Important considerations: - There is sufficient time between birth and onset of irreversible harm to allow for diagnosis and intervention. - The benefits of detecting and treating early onset forms of the condition (within one year of life) balance the impact of detecting late onset forms of the condition. - Newborn screening is not appropriate for conditions that only present in adulthood. - 4.
-Public Health Rationale: Nature of the condition justifies population-based screening rather than risk-based screening or other approaches. - 5.
+- 2. Diagnostic Testing and Treatment Available: Accurate diagnostic tests, medical expertise, and effective treatment are available for evaluation and care of all infants identified with the condition. - A diagnostic test accurately identifies who needs treatment and is readily available to all newborns screened. - The available treatment is effective in reducing morbidity or mortality and outweighs any risks or harms of the treatment. - The medical expertise needed to diagnose and care for those with a positive newborn screen is reasonably available to all newborns screened. - The appropriate consultants and treatment centers have been identified and have capacity for the expected increase in diagnostic testing and/or referrals. - 3.
+Prevention Potential and Medical Rationale: The newborn identification of the condition allows early diagnosis and intervention. - There is sufficient time between birth and onset of irreversible harm to allow for diagnosis and intervention. - The condition must have an onset form that occurs in infancy (within the first year of life); newborn screening is not appropriate for conditions that only present after the first year of life. - The benefits of detecting and treating infantile-onset forms of the condition (within one year of life) balance the impact of detecting later onset forms of the condition. - There is adequate evidence of acceptable quality to evaluate this criterion. - 4.
+Public Health Rationale: Nature of the condition justifies population-based screening rather than risk based screening or other approaches. - All available risk-based screening tools for the condition have been considered and are found to be inferior to universal newborn screening. - There is adequate evidence of acceptable quality to evaluate this criterion. - 5.
 Cost-benefit/Cost-effectiveness: The outcomes outweigh the costs of screening.
-All outcomes, both positive and negative, need to be considered in the analysis.
-Important considerations to be included in economic analyses include: - The prevalence of the condition among newborns. - The positive and negative predictive values of the screening and diagnostic tests. - Variability of clinical presentation by those who have the condition. - The impact of ambiguous results.
-For example the emotional and economic impact on the family and medical system. - Adverse effects or unintended consequences of screening.
+All outcomes, both positive and negative, need to be considered in the analysis. - The economic analysis considers: - o The prevalence of the condition among newborns. - o The positive and negative predictive values of the screening and diagnostic tests. - o Variability of clinical presentation by those who have the condition. - o Dollar values for costs and benefits of screening vs. no screening.